-There’s nothing like a classic loaded baked potato, I definitely had them in mind when creating my Creamy Vegan Potato Soup!
-They’re both so good topped with vegan bacon, plant-based cheese, and fresh green onions.
-Serve these potatoes for an easy lunch, or pair them with soup or a salad for a tasty dinner the whole family will actually eat!
+There's nothing like a classic loaded baked potato, I definitely had them in mind when creating my Creamy Vegan Potato Soup!
+Serve these potatoes for an easy lunch, or pair them with soup or a salad for a tasty dinner the whole family will actually eat.

 In order to make the potato you will need the following ingredients:

 To make a classic loaded baked potato, make sure to have the following toppings on hand:

 This vegan loaded baked potato is so amazing, and amazingly easy to make!
 Here are the steps to take:

 - Poke holes in a cleaned and dried potato.
 Rub with garlic, oil, salt, and pepper then bake.